mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * 9:08pm PST - pm PST
     * Beta testing of the game with family.
 Confirmed that everything is behaving smoothly.
     * Begin working on cropping images for HowTo section.
+    * Add finished images to project.
+    * Noted an error that the Modal's parent app element hasn't been set in `GameRendering.tsx`.
+Set the parent app Element to the rest of the page.